Oil extends rally on Texas supply disruptions

-SINGAPORE (Reuters) - Oil prices advanced further on Wednesday, underpinned by major supply disruption in the south of the United States this week, caused by a historic winter storm in Texas.
+LONDON (Reuters) - Oil prices advanced further on Wednesday, underpinned by major supply disruption in the south of the United States this week caused by a winter storm in Texas.

-But the extreme cold has also hit crude demand due to disruptions to refinery operations.
-Chevron Corp’s 112,229 barrel-per-day (bpd) Houston-area refinery in Pasadena, Texas, was shut on Tuesday, the company said.

-The stronger price environment has put more attention on OPEC+, who will meet to set policy on March 4, analysts said.
+The stronger price environment has put more attention on OPEC+, which groups OPEC, Russia and allied producers.
+It meets to set policy on March 4.

 “The impact on crude oil prices will largely depend on how long the power crisis will last, but eventually prices will likely return to the fundamentals with a focus on the global energy demand and OPEC+,” said Margaret Yang, a strategist at Singapore-based DailyFX.